alanrogers/agar22/legofit/README.md

 the tutorial.
 Here's a brief synopsis.

 1. Quality control and tabulation.
-This step reads data in .vcf format, removes sites of low quality, calls ancestral alleles, tabulates the frequencies of nucleotide site patterns.
+This step reads data in .vcf format, removes sites of low quality, calls ancestral alleles, and tabulates the frequencies of nucleotide site patterns.
 It works with large data files and is best done on a compute cluster.
 We end up with 51 small files, 1 describing site pattern frequencies in the full data set, and 50 describing those in bootstrap replicates.

 2. Write a file in .lgo format, which describes the model of history whose parameters you wish to estimate.